 RBDAGAIN is similar to program RBDMANI2 which is used for iDoc reprocessing of Inbound iDocs.
 But the program RBDAGAIN re-processes Outbound iDocs in error status.
 RBDAGAIN is also periodically scheduled as a background job to automatically re-process Outbound iDocs with errors.

 Program RBDSYNER re-processes iDocs which are in a syntax error status.
 Unlike other programs we discussed above, this program can process both Inbound and Outbound iDocs.
-You can select the iDoc direction in Selection Screen using parameter ‘Direction’.
+You can select the iDoc direction in Selection Screen using the parameter ‘Direction’.

 The program re-processes Outbound iDocs in status 26 (Error during syntax check of IDoc (outbound)) and Inbound iDocs in status 60 (Error during syntax check of IDoc (inbound)).